ConnectingEurope/Context-Broker-Data-Visualisation/README.md

 ## Objective

-The Context Broker Data Visualisation enabler was created with the aim of facilitate the **understanding of the data** the Context Broker can provide, and also to **ease the learning** about how to use it.
+The Context Broker Data Visualisation enabler was created with the aim of:

+- Facilitating the **experimentation and learning** for new stakeholders in the Sandbox with the Context Broker, using a visualization layer.

+- Facilitating the **adoption** of the Context Broker for new solutions.

+- **Increasing the developer's community** around the Context Broker.

+- Creating an enabler that could be **reused in smart city verticals**.

 It is a **learning tool** for data visualisation, not a product.

-It could also be adapted to the necessities of every user by developing its own features, taking profit of the base of the enabler.
+It could also be adapted to the needs of different users by developing its own features, taking advantage of the base of the enabler.
 More information can be found in the [documentation](#documentation) section.

 [Top](#context-broker-data-visualisation)